tsutterley/pyTMD/doc/source/getting_started/Contributing.rst

 Steps to Contribute
 ^^^^^^^^^^^^^^^^^^^

-1) Fork the repository to your personal GitHub account by clicking the "Fork" button on the project `main page <https://github.com/tsutterley/pyTMD>`_
+1) Fork the repository to your personal GitHub account by clicking the "Fork" button on the project `main page <https://github.com/tsutterley/pyTMD>`_.
+This creates your own server-side copy of the repository.
+2) Either by cloning to your local system or working in `GitHub Codespaces <https://github.com/features/codespaces>`_, create a work environment to make your changes.
-2) Add your fork as the ``origin`` remote and the original project repository as the ``upstream`` remote (this step isn't a necessary, but allows you to keep your fork up to date)
+3) Add your fork as the ``origin`` remote and the original project repository as the ``upstream`` remote.
+While this step isn't a necessary, it allows you to keep your fork up to date in the future.
-3) Create a new branch to do your work
+4) Create a new branch to do your work.
-4) Make your changes and add yourself to the list of `project contributors <./Citations.html#contributors>`_
+5) Make your changes on the new branch and add yourself to the list of `project contributors <./Citations.html#contributors>`_.
-5) Push your work to GitHub under your fork of the project
+6) Push your work to GitHub under your fork of the project.
-6) Submit a `Pull Request <https://github.com/tsutterley/pyTMD/pulls>`_
+7) Submit a `Pull Request <https://github.com/tsutterley/pyTMD/pulls>`_ from your forked branch to the project repository.

 Adding Examples
 ^^^^^^^^^^^^^^^